Adjuvant systemic therapy in resectable non-small cell lung cancer

 The role of adjuvant systemic therapy for patients with completely resected NSCLC will be reviewed here.
 Other aspects of the initial treatment of patients with stages I, II, and III NSCLC are discussed separately.
 (See "Management of stage I and stage II non-small cell lung cancer" and "Management of stage III non-small cell lung cancer".)

 Generally, patients with a high risk of recurrence are most likely to derive benefit from chemotherapy, while those who have a low risk of relapse have a lower absolute benefit.
 Tumor, Nodes, Metastases (TNM) staging is the most important prognostic factor determining the likelihood of relapse and therefore predicts those most likely to benefit from adjuvant therapy.
 The Tumor, Node, Metastasis (TNM) staging system is used for treatment planning and prognostic purposes in patients with non-small cell lung cancer (NSCLC).
 The eighth edition will replace earlier editions of the TNM staging system in the United States beginning January 1, 2018 (table 2 and table 1).
 However, outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.
 Differences in TNM groupings between the seventh and eighth editions are shown in the table (table 3).
 Adjuvant chemotherapy is not indicated for patients with resected stage IA disease.
 Discussion of the approach according to stage is found below.
 Discussion of prognosis according to stage is found elsewhere.
-(See "Tumor, node, metastasis (TNM) staging system for non-small cell lung cancer", section on 'Prognosis by stage'.)
+(See "Tumor, Node, Metastasis (TNM) staging system for lung cancer", section on 'Prognosis by stage'.)

 Additionally, a number of molecular biomarkers to predict who may benefit from adjuvant chemotherapy are under study and are discussed below.
 (See 'Investigational strategies' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: